thetisproject/thetis/examples/headland_inversion/README.md

 ![Sea Bed Particle Sizes](images/seabed_classification.png)

 The idealised headland is 20km long and 6km wide, with a coastline depth of 3m and a main channel depth of 40m.
-Both boundaries are undefined and are thus land boundaries.
-The boundaries are forced by a sinusoidal elevation function, emulating a single tidal signal.
+The left and right boundaries are forced by a sinusoidal elevation function, emulating a single tidal signal.
 A viscosity sponge is used at the left hand boundary to provide some model stability.

 ## Inversion run